 Here are the three most popular and well-founded WordPress plugins to Leverage Browser Caching.
 Also, it is recommended rather than using a WP Plugins use code in .htaccess file.

 - WP Fastest Cache – WordPress plugin

 - Browser Caching with .htaccess – WordPress plugin

 1: WP Fastest Cache – WordPress plugin

 It is one of the most popular Leverage Browser Caching WordPress Plugin.
-This WordPress Plugin is available on WordPress repository for free.
+This WordPress plugin is available on the WordPress repository for free.

 - Firstly download WP Fastest Cache WordPress Plugin.